PhoenixAlx/SiViWo/README.md

 ###Learning:

-* The idea is to update the web of project when the readme.md is update
+* The idea is to update the web of project when the readme.md is update.
+I think so that i got it
 * Seach modules in python that do it or to develope my own module

 ##06/10/2016